A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: An open problem

-Notice that Theorems \ref{t.rigidity} and \ref{t.stability} describe the structure of the functions $u_+,u_-$ satisfying \eqref{ACFcond} when the map $J$ is constant and when the map $J$ is near to a constant, respectively.
-In particular a family of functions, the one constituted by the so called \emph{open book solutions}, is central in the description of the behavior of the pair $u^+,u^-$.
-These open book solutions are functions made up of pairs of positive linear functions defined on two disjoint complementary hyperplanes, vanishing on the common boundary that contains the origin, they satisfy \eqref{ACFcond}.
+We notice that Theorems \ref{t.rigidity} and \ref{t.stability} describe the structure of the functions $u_+,u_-$ satisfying \eqref{ACFcond} when the map $J$ is constant and when the map $J$ is near to a constant, respectively.
+In particular a family of functions, the one constituted by the so-called \emph{two-planes solutions}, is central in the description of the behavior of the pair $u_+,u_-$.
+This family is the set

+A two-planes solution is a function made up of a pair of positive linear functions defined on two disjoint complementary half-spaces, vanishing on the common boundary that contains the origin, they satisfy \eqref{ACFcond}.

-Let $u^+,u^-$ be two functions satisfying \eqref{ACFcond} and
+Let $u_+,u_-$ be two functions satisfying \eqref{ACFcond} and